quantify-os/quantify-core/docs/tutorials/Tutorial 4. Plot monitor.rst

     plotmon.main_QtPlot # The plotting window will vanish, it is supposed to

+For now, we will allow two datasets on the plot monitor.

 .. jupyter-execute::

-    # For now we will allow two dataseta on the plot monitor
+    # For now we will allow two datasets on the plot monitor
     plotmon.tuids_max_num(2)

+Now let's imagine that something strange is happening with our setup...

 .. jupyter-execute::

-    # Now let's imagine that something strange is happanening with out setup
+    # Now let's imagine that something strange is happening with our setup
     physical_world["offset"] = 1.5

     n_pnts = 40